What Does a Correctional Officer Do?

-If you want to help keep the public safe and serve your community, this career could be a good fit for you.
+If you want to serve your community and play a vital role in public safety, this career could be a good option.

 - Keep order within a jail or prison

 - Ensure facilities meet security and safety standards

 What steps do I take to get this job?

 First, you’ll need to earn a high school diploma or equivalent.

 Next, you’ll get your training at an academy.
 Each state offers Peace Officer Standards and Training (POST) programs, which typically include self-defense techniques, security procedures, restraint techniques and institutional rules and regulations.

 The educational requirements you need will vary depending upon the position and the level of government where you want to work.
 Research the requirements of the job you are most interested in.